Upon successful completion of Calvin's Education Program, candidates are eligible for the Michigan Teaching Certificate.

 National Board Certification is an option for teachers with at least three full years of experience, usually in addition to certification in one or more states.

-If you completed your 9 or 18 semester hours at a different institution in Michigan, contact the appropriate Certification Officer for assistance.
+If you completed additional semester hours at a different institution in Michigan, contact the appropriate Certification Officer for assistance.

 Administrators have a seperate Renewal Chart for the Administrator Certificate.